zypher-game/docs/content/zk/sdk/shuffle.md

     // 8 (0 - 51)
     ```

-- 合約上公開:
+- Public in the contract:
-  - 所有玩家都提供 reveal tokens，合約透過 Reveal Verifier 揭露該卡牌：
+   - All players provide reveal tokens, and the contract reveals the card through Reveal Verifier:

     ```solidity
     import { ZgRevealVerifier, MaskedCard } from "@zypher-game/secret-engine/Verifiers.sol";